andyjin2000/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 ### Implementation of Convolutions
-Computers will only convolve finite support signals; that is to say that any $(n, m)$ outside of some rectangular area are zero.
-Thankfully, NumPy's convolution already performs 2D Discrete Convolution of finite support signals.
+Computers will only convolve finite support signals.
+That is to say that any $(n, m)$ outside of some rectangular area are zero.
+In a practical sense, this just means we can't convolve images with infinite pixels in any diretion.
+NumPy's convolution functions provide support for this 2D Discrete Convolution of finite support signals (normal images).

-Therefore, having finite sizes, we can know that if we have an image with dimensions $N1 \times M1$ convolved with a kernel with dimensions $N2 \times M2$, that the output would have dimensions of
-$(N1 + N2 - 1) \times (M1 + M2 - 1)$.
+Given an image with dimensions $N1 \times M1$ convolved with a kernel with dimensions $N2 \times M2$ where all dimensions are finite, the output of the convolution of the given input image and kernel would have dimensions of $(N1 + N2 - 1) \times (M1 + M2 - 1)$.

 <img src="https://i.imgur.com/ese8Owm.webp?maxwidth=760&fidelity=grand" width="800"/>

-To reach the dimensions of $(N1 + N2 - 1) \times (M1 + M2 - 1)$, we can imagine the worst edge case in which there is only a 1 pixel overlap between that image and the kernel for the convolution.
+To reach these dimensions of $(N1 + N2 - 1) \times (M1 + M2 - 1)$, we can imagine the worst edge case in which there is only a 1 pixel overlap between that image and the kernel for the convolution as shown in the image below.

 ![](https://i.imgur.com/1D5r1gB.png)

-Another such bounding edge case would be with the edges themselves.
+Another such bounding edge case would be when the edges of the images themselves overlap as shown below.

 ![](https://i.imgur.com/ea1cNBv.png)

-When we convolve around the edges of the image, the kernel invariably goes outside of the range of the image.
+When we convolve around the edges of an image, the kernel invariably goes outside of the range of the image.
 To address this edge case, there are a variety of strategies that can be employed:
 * **Zero "Padding"**: All values outside of the image/rectangular area are assumed to be zero.
 * **Edge Value Replication**: Replicates the pixels closes to the edges of an image into the area outside of the image, “extending” the image.
 * **Mirror Extension**: Similar to edge value replication, however, instead of replicating the edge pixels of the image, we copy reflections of the image - ie: the farther away from the image, values from further inside the image are replicated.